webtech-coding/book-keeping/README.md

 It is a pure vanilla javascript project.

 #### how to use
--npm install
+- npm install
--npm run sass
+- npm run sass